FreakC-Foundation/FreakC/TUTORIAL.md

 Also, keep it in mind that this is the standard way of creating arrays in FreakC in order to receive a more "defined" structure to the code, as well as to make stuffs work well with the stdlib.
 You can also just do something like `var[] a\1=0` then it would still work, but will not work with the stdlib.

+Every time you create an array, you should create a variable that holds the length of the array (since `arr_length[]` doesn't work well if there's an empty element).

+	var[] arr[0]=1
+	var[] arr[1]=4
+	var[] arr[2]=0
+	:: You can name it whatever you like, but I would say naming it in a form like "name_len" or "name.len" is the best. var[] arr.len=3

+If you make change to the array, be sure to update the length too since the length will matter a lot in many cases.

 #### List
 Creating a list: